Biomass 101 – What You Need To Know

 • wheat straw

 Similarly, biomass from forestry and lumber operations can be sources of waste timber after logging.
-Woody debris are collected for bioenergy, leaving behind sufficient biological material to ensure habitats for plants and animals remain intact, as well as to ensure plant growth that helps prevent floods or landslides is kept in place.
-Harvesting excessive growth in forests also reduces the risk of fire and pests, contributing to forest restoration, and the vitality of the natural ecosystems.
+Woody debris is collected for bioenergy, leaving behind sufficient biological material to ensure habitats for plants and animals remain intact, as well as to ensure plant growth that helps prevent floods or landslides is kept in place.
+Harvesting excessive growth in forests also reduces the risk of fire and pests, contributing to forest restoration and the vitality of the natural ecosystems.
 This can be done without creating a negative effect on the ecology of forested areas, thus promoting healthy forests and woodlands.

 Examples of biomass from forestry harvests or lumber operations include: